aws-samples/non-profit-blockchain/ngo-lambda/README2.md

 The steps you will execute in this part are:

 1. Create the Fabric user
-2. Create the Lambda function
+2. Create and deploy the Lambda function
 3. Test the Lambda function
+4. Create and deploy the API Gateway
+5. Test the API Gateway

 This architecture diagram illustrates how the Lambda function you will build and deploy fits within the overall architecture.